kevinschaich/mintable/README.md

 CATEGORY_OVERRIDES=[{ "pattern": ".*(autopay|e.payment).*", "flags": "i", "category.0": "Transfer", "category.1": "Credit Card Payments" }]
 ```

+### Transaction Provider

+`TRANSACTION_PROVIDER` specifies which service to use to fetch transactions.
+At this time, the only possible value is `"plaid"`, but we plan to add other providers in the future.

+### Spreadsheet Provider

+`SPREADSHEET_PROVIDER` specifies which service to use to automate spreadsheet updates.
+At this time, the only possible value is `"sheets"`, but we plan to add other providers in the future.

 ## Credits & Alternatives

 Mintable started out as a fork of [Evan You](https://github.com/yyx990803)'s [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) skeleton, and after a few contributions it was clear that my fork had become incompatible.
 I didn't want to fix something that wasn't broken; so became the start of [Mintable](#).